sinansk/secret-crush-readme/README.md

 ## 📌 Project Overview

-Secret Crush is an application designed for people who have crushes on others but are hesitant to express their feelings directly.
+Agapo is an application designed for people who have crushes on others but are hesitant to express their feelings directly.
 Users can anonymously add the people they have feelings for, and only if both parties secretly add each other as a crush will a match be revealed.
 Until then, all crushes remain completely anonymous.
 The app aims to eliminate the fear of rejection and create a safe, private space for people to share their feelings comfortably.

 ---